CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 #### Frustrations:

 -   Can't make it into Vinyl Vibe in person as often as he would like to.
 -   Wants to be able to search a catalogue of Norm's records from home, and purchase online.
+- Has a network of collectors that he would happily refer to Vinyl Vibe, but they don't live in the area.
     <br>

 ### Persona 4